Evamwanek/GAsmiles.py/index.md

     if sum(total) ==0:
         pass
 ```
-### If a substance's score is high enough, it will become a "parent" and generate a new "offspring."
+If a substance's score is high enough, it will become a "parent" and generate a new "offspring."
 Each parent's SMILES String (which contains a list of characters) will have a selection point chosen at random.
-Two parent's SMILES String will crossover to create a new smiles string will corresponds with a new substance.
+Two parent's SMILES Strings will crossover to create a new smiles string will corresponds with a new substance.
 This creates a new generation of substances that are more likely have be more fit than their parents.
 ```
 first = []
 second = []